- General Instructions

 Apply for an EIN online.

-The principal officer, general partner, grantor, owner, trustor, etc., must have a valid Taxpayer Identification Number (SSN, EIN, or ITIN) in order to use the online application.
+The principal officer, general partner, grantor, owner, trustor, etc., must have a valid taxpayer identification number (SSN, EIN, or ITIN) in order to use the online application.
 Taxpayers who apply online have an option to view, print, and save their EIN assignment notice at the end of the session.
-(Authorized third party designees see Line 18 instructions.)
+Authorized third-party designees, see instructions under Line 18.

 If you have NO legal residence, principal place of business, or principal office or agency in the U.S. or U.S. possessions, you can't use the online application to obtain an EIN.
 Please use one of the other methods to apply.